-We must regularly introduce new products and product enhancements to compete effectively.
+We must introduce new products, product enhancements and services to compete effectively.

 We introduce new products and services to advance our business, satisfy increasingly demanding end-user requirements and grow RAIN market adoption.
-We commit significant resources developing and introducing these new products and services.
-We also commit significant resources improving the performance and reliability of, and reducing the costs of, our existing products and services.
+We commit significant resources developing and introducing these new products and services, and to improving the performance and reliability of, and reducing the costs of, our existing products and services.

-Whether our new products and services will succeed is uncertain.
-Our success developing the technologies, processes or capabilities necessary or desired for new or enhanced products and services, or licensing or otherwise acquiring them from third parties, and our ability to introduce new products and services before our competition, depends on many factors, including:
+Whether our new or enhanced products and services will succeed is uncertain.
+Our success developing the technologies, processes or capabilities necessary or desired for new or enhanced products and services, or licensing or otherwise acquiring them from third parties, and our ability to introduce new or enhanced products and services before our competition, depends on many factors, including:

-- our ability to identify new product capabilities or services that end users will widely adopt; - our timely and efficient completion of the design process; - our timely and efficient implementation of manufacturing, assembly and testing procedures; - our attainment of appropriate product or service performance levels and product certifications; - partnering successfully with others to deliver complementary products or services; - the quality, reliability and selling price of our product or service; and - the effectiveness of our marketing, sales and service.
+- our ability to identify new product capabilities or services that end users will widely adopt; - our timely and efficient completion of the design process; - our timely and efficient implementation of manufacturing, assembly and testing procedures; - our attainment of appropriate product or service performance levels and product certifications; - partnering successfully with others to deliver complementary products or services; - the quality, reliability and selling price of our product or service; and - the effectiveness of our marketing, sales and support.

-When we introduce new products, our success in ramping adoption depends, in part, on us making those products easy for our partners and end users to deploy and use.
-For example, for our new M800-family endpoint ICs, we are currently significantly supporting our inlay partners to produce high-performing, high-quality inlays.
-Until our partners are able to deploy our products widely, adoption and our operating results could suffer.
+When we introduce new products and services, our success in ramping adoption depends, in part, on us making those products and services easy for our partners and end users to deploy and use.
+For example, when we launched our M800-family endpoint ICs, we supported our inlay partners in producing high-performing, high-quality M800-based inlays.
+Without this support, M800 adoption would have been delayed, and our operating results would have suffered.
+We cannot guarantee that we will be able to provide sufficient support for future products, in which case our operating results could suffer.

-Our abilities to deliver enterprise solutions at scale are nascent.
+Our ability to deliver enterprise solutions at scale are nascent.

 We believe we are still at a very early stage in our ability to deliver enterprise solutions.
+If we do not succeed in identifying, developing, selling and deploying enterprise solutions with top-tier partners and end users across a range of markets and use cases, then our business prospects will suffer.

-We are developing solutions for retail self-checkout and loss prevention and SC&L package routing that have been, or that we expect to be, deployed by the industry-leading enterprise end users.
-However, to fully capitalize on our platform's potential, we must make our current offerings repeatable across multiple enterprises as well as deliver additional solutions to enterprise needs.
+We have developed, and continue developing, solutions for retail self-checkout and loss prevention and SC&L package routing that have been, or that we expect to continue being, deployed by industry-leading enterprise end users.
+We have also launched features in Gen2X that we believe will improve RAIN's ability to deliver cost-effective solutions to enterprises.
+However, to fully capitalize on our platform's potential, we must make our current offerings repeatable across multiple enterprises and in a variety of market segments.
 We must also develop relationships with top-tier solution partners to gain access to and address challenging new use cases.
-If we do not succeed in identifying, developing, selling and deploying enterprise solutions, particularly solutions that rely on autonomous reading, with top-tier partners and across a range of markets and end users, then our business prospects will suffer.

-Delivering enterprise solutions requires a network of partner products and services that complement our own product offerings and that together address the enterprise needs.
-Convincing enterprises to engage us to solve their business problems - including evaluation, design, deployment, operations and services, as well as integrating RAIN data into the enterprise's information systems, requires tight coordination among our and our partners' sales, marketing, operations and engineering teams.
-We, or our partners, may be unable to successfully acquire customers for our enterprise solutions, or successfully address our market opportunity.
-Although we today have partners who can successfully introduce our platform, or aspects of it, to their customers, their knowledge of our platform and RAIN in general is still nascent.
-If we do not build our network of solutions, and partners to deliver those solutions, and broaden our efforts to deliver solutions that leverage our platform in large, complex enterprise opportunities, then our business prospects will suffer.
+We and our partners may be unable to successfully acquire customers for our enterprise solutions, or to successfully address our market opportunity.
+Delivering enterprise solutions requires a network of partner products and services that complement our own and that together address enterprise needs.
+Convincing enterprises to partner with us to solve their business problems-including evaluation, design, deployment, operations and services, as well as integrating RAIN data into the enterprise's information systems-requires tight coordination among our and our partners' sales, marketing, operations and engineering teams.
+If we do not build our enterprise solutions platform and our partner network to deliver these solutions effectively, our business prospects will suffer.